Echoshard/OpenAI_Assistant_Discordbot/README.md

 - `DISCORD_BOT_TOKEN`: Your Discord bot token
 - `OPENAI_API_KEY`: Your OpenAI API key.
 OpenAI Key can be acquired from https://platform.openai.com/assistants/
-- `MAX_TOKENS`: max amount of tokens it can respond with
+- `MAX_TOKENS`: Max amount of tokens it can respond with less tokens usually means faster response
 - `DEFAULT_ASSISTANT`:Default assistant it will speak with you setup your assistant here https://platform.openai.com/assistants/

 Bot Settings: